WorldBrain/storex/README.md

 - **Run automated storage-related tests in memory:** Using the Dexie back-end, you can pass in a fake IndexedDB implementation to run your storage in-memory for faster automated and manual testing.
 - **Version management of data models:** For each collection, you can pass in an array of different date-versioned collection versions, and you'll be able to iterate over your data model versions through time.

-The following items are on the roadmap in no partical order:
+The following items are on the roadmap in no particular order:

 - **Sequelize backend allowing your code to run in MySQL, PostgreSQL, MSSQL and SQLite:** [Already written](https://github.com/WorldBrain/memex-root-server/tree/master/src/components/storage/backend/sequelize), but waiting to be factored out, this allows you to write storage-related business logic portable between front- and back-end, while easily switching to non-SQL storage back-ends later if you so desire.
 - **DB-agnostic data migrations:** An easy and unified way of doing data-level migrations if your data model changes, like providing defaults for new non-optional fields, splitting and merging fields, splitting and joing collections, etc.